mnishihan/dev-tld-resolver/README.md

 # Project status

-This project is not ready use, but not released yet with usage documentation.
+This project is ready to use, but not released yet with usage documentation.
 Please check back soon.

 # Credits